Looking for some ways to add spooky Halloween outdoor lighting to your yard? These ideas are sure to make your house the coolest one on the block!

 11 | Add Eyes To The Bushes

-Make it look like people are peeping out of your bushes by installing some flashing light-up eyes.
+Make it look like people are peeping out of your bushes by installing these flashing light-up eyes*.

 These lights are easy to install and add the creepy factor to any of the bushes in your yard.